TEC-Toolkit/ECFO/development/doc.md

 - Which conversion factors can be applied to a given activity data record?

-- What transformations or unit conversions are needed for my activity data to match the latest conversion factors for this specific region?
+- What transformations or unit conversions are needed for my activity data to match the latest conversion factors  (e.g., tonnes of cola to TJ)?

+- Which conversion factor converts activity data from one set of units to another?

+- Which conversion factor converts from actvity data to emission estimates?

+- How would the conversion factor change if I convert the activity data to different units (e.g., km -> miles)?

 - Which conversion factors are relevant for a specific region, issuing organization, or date of publication?